This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Monastiri Beach

 Most visitors choose to see Antiparos on a day trip from Paros.
-However, we strongly advise you to spend at least a couple of days there, as there are plenty of unique things to do in Antiparos.
+However, we recommend spending at least a couple of days there, as there are plenty of unique things to do in Antiparos.

 This is a panoramic shot of traditional Antiparos Town with its whitewashed buildings and alleys.